modalitysystems/modalitysoftware-docs/twa/README.md

 #### Scan Configuration

-Teamwork Analytics allows you to configure the types of scan you wish to run, and the scheduling for each. for more information on how to configure thie see [here](scan-configuration.md).
+Teamwork Analytics allows you to configure the types of scan you wish to run, and the scheduling for each. for more information on how to configure this see [here](scan-configuration.md).

 #### User Adoption Groups